 Skip Collision and Comprehensive Coverage

 If you have an older travel trailer, skipping out on collision and comprehensive coverage might save you a lot of money.
-This is because older travel trailers tend to be cheaper to repair or replace out-of-pocket than to pay out the premium.
+Older travel trailers tend to be cheaper to repair or replace out of pocket than to pay out the premium.

 Travel trailers are also used considerably less frequently compared to other smaller everyday vehicles.
-It means that the chances of an accident affecting the vehicle is also very low.
+It means that the chances of an accident affecting the vehicle are relatively low.

-Check with your insurance carrier to see if they avail of any sort of discounts if you pay upfront.
+Check with your insurance carrier to see if they provide any sort of discounts when you pay upfront.